 For the most over-the-top Christmas lights display in the city, go to Dyker Heights in Brooklyn.
 This neighborhood takes their Xmas décor seriously!
 It’s become such a spectacle that there are tours offered if you don’t want to see it by foot.
 To read all about it, and how to see the lights, visit here.

 New York’s annual Holiday Nostalgia Train is back.
 Go back in time and ride vintage trains from the 30’s for a limited time this holiday season.
 Trains run on Sundays only and can be accessed just as you would would with a regular subway ride, with a MetroCard pass.
 It’s a lot of fun checking out the 30’s decor and old advertisements – and even people dress up in period costume!
 To read more about it and where to catch the trains see my post on the Holiday Nostalgia Train.

 Gingerbread Boulevard at Madison Square Park

 This instillation of a life-size gingerbread house and boulevard is back!
 From December 7 – 20 you can wander down Gingerbread Boulevard and marvel at this Hansel and Gretel-esque display.
 The opening with coincide with the tree-lighting ceremony at 3:30.
 There will be free treats and coffee from Domino’s sugar and Folger’s coffeee.

 The holiday markets listed below (as well as the one at Bryant Park mentioned above) have been NYC’s go-to Christmas shopping destinations, featuring local and international artisanal works, clothing, jewelry, crafts, toys and more.
 They’re festive and merry and are sure to get you in the spirit.

-One final tip, Santacon is Saturday, December 10th!
-If you’re like us and want to avoid, this is your fair warning!
+One final tip, Santacon is Saturday, December 9th!
+If you’re like us and want to avoid it, this is your fair warning!